12 water aerobic exercises that seriously tone your body

 4. Flutter kick

 To begin this exercise, hold onto the edge of the pool or a noodle and kick your legs as fast as you can behind you.
-However, you’ll get a more intense workout if you keep your legs under the water and focus on moving them faster.
+You’ll get a more intense workout if you keep your legs under the water and focus on moving them faster.

 5. Frog jump